Mavai Senathirajah: Early life

-Senathirajah was born on 27 October 1942.
-He was educated Veemanramam School and Nadeswara College.
+Senathirajah was born in Maviddapuram, Jaffna on 27 October 1942.
+He was educated at Veemangamam School and Nadeswara College.
 After school he joined the University of Ceylon, Peradeniya as an external student and graduated with a bachelor's degree.

 Senathirajah got involved in the Sri Lankan Tamil nationalism movement at a young age and took part in the 1961 satyagraha.
 He joined the youth wing of Illankai Tamil Arasu Kachchi (ITAK), the Tamil Youth League, in 1962.
 He was secretary of the Eela Thamil Elanger Eyakam (Eelam Tamil Youth Movement) from 1966 to 1969.
 He was arrested on several occasions between 1969 and 1983 and spent seven years imprisoned at eight different prisons.
 He became secretary of the Tamil Youth Front, the youth wing the Tamil United Liberation Front (TULF), in 1972.

 Career

 Senathirajah was one of the ENDLF/EPRLF/TELO/TULF alliance's candidates in Jaffna District at the 1989 parliamentary election but failed to get elected after coming 13th amongst the alliance candidates.
-However, he entered Parliament in 1989 when he was appointed as a National List Member of Parliament for the TULF, replacing A. Amirthalingam who had been assassinated on 13 July 1989.
+However, he entered Parliament in 1989 when he was appointed a National List Member of Parliament for the TULF, replacing A. Amirthalingam who had been assassinated on 13 July 1989.
 He re-entered Parliament in 1999 as a National List Member of Parliament for the TULF following the assassination of Neelan Tiruchelvam on 29 July 1999.

 Senathirajah was one of the TULF's candidates in Jaffna District at the 2000 parliamentary election.
-He was elected and re-entered Parliament.
-On 20 October 2001 the All Ceylon Tamil Congress, Eelam People's Revolutionary Liberation Front, Tamil Eelam Liberation Organization and TULF formed the Tamil National Alliance (TNA).
+He was elected and re-entered Parliament after gaining 10,965 votes.
+On 20 October 2001, the All Ceylon Tamil Congress, Eelam People's Revolutionary Liberation Front, Tamil Eelam Liberation Organization and TULF formed the Tamil National Alliance (TNA).
 Senathirajah contested the 2001 parliamentary election as one of the TNA's candidates in Jaffna District.
-He was elected and re-entered Parliament.
+He was elected and re-entered Parliament after gaining a tally of 33,831 votes.
 He was re-elected at the 2004, 2010 and 2015 parliamentary elections.
+He garnered a tally of 38,783 votes in 2004 general election.
+However, he had a slightly underwhelming numbers during the 2010 election with a count of 20,501 votes.
+He was subsequently successful in the 2015 parliamentary election after securing 58,782 votes.
+He contested the 2020 Sri Lankan parliamentary election, but he failed to secure a parliamentary seat despite accumulating 20,358 votes.